ejh243/BrainFANS/documentation/docs/Contributing/Contributing_to_repository/development-pipeline.md

 ## Step One: Get the latest version of BrainFANS

-If this is your first contribution, please use the following command to clone the repository to a personal directory of yours:
+If this is your first contribution, please use the following unix commands to clone the repository to a personal directory of yours:

 ```console
 # Move to the directory you want the repository to be cloned to